 • Restylane and Juvéderm works fast

-• Restylane and Juvéderm can last for a couple of months; however, but not permanent.
+• Restylane and Juvéderm can last for 3-6 months;

 How to Look for a Provider

-The derma is the first point of contact for dermal fillers.
-If your derma does not provide these treatments, they can refer you to a surgeon or aesthetician who does.
+The dermal is the first point of contact for dermal fillers.
+If your dermal does not provide these treatments, they can refer you to a surgeon or aesthetician who does.
 Also, you might look for a provider via the database of ASPA.
 Regardless of the provider you choose, make sure they are board-certified and experienced and have many years in the service.

 Restylane and Juvéderm: Which is the Winner?